 - The plant looks like it’s bursting out of the pot.

-- It’s been over a year since the last repotting.
+- It’s been over a year since you last repotted it.

-To repot simply choose a pot that’s one size larger, fill it with fresh soil and move the plant to its new home.
-Be sure to water it well after repotting to help it settle in.
+To repot all you have to do is get a pot that’s a bit bigger than the one it’s currently in, fill it with fresh soil and move your spider plant to it’s new home.
+And make sure you water it well after you’ve repotted it so that it settles.

 Why Spider Plants Are Great for Beginner Gardeners